cpasternack/mssql-schema-dump/README.md

     * WS Width (I work with non-latin alphabets)
     * UTF-8 encoded data (It's 2019, this was introduced in MS SQL Server 14 (2017))
   - add jenkins file for use with build environment
-  - create library in addition to binary
+  - create library in addition to binary so we can call our tool from another programme
+  - dump out a nuget package for our internal nuget repo

 ### License